Elementor Vs Beaver – Pricing, Features & More – Full Review

 • Section 2: An important sidebar where you can drag and drop items

-On the other hand, the Beaver Builder interface provides a full-width preview of your website.
 You can control everything with a bar at the top of the page.
 Better yet, you can add rows or modules if you open the menu and click on the + icon to make things easier.
 Beaver has the advantage in terms of navigation due to how easy it is to find your necessary tools.

 After the interface is the styling options in which you can decide certain fonts and colors to make your website stand out visually.
 Note there isn’t too much of a difference in styling options between Elementor and Beaver; they allow user creativity with page element control.
 However, there are a few unique options.